vicwomg/pikaraoke/README.md

 Ideally, you'd have a mixer and amplifier that you could run the line out of the pi to, as well as the microphones.
 I used this affordable wireless microphone set from amazon: https://www.amazon.com/gp/product/B01N6448Q4/ It has a line in so you can also run PiKaraoke into the mix, and output to an amplifier.

 ### How do I change song pitch/key?

+First of all, you must be running pikaraoke with the --use-vlc option.

 While a song is playing, the home screen of the web interface will show a transpose slider.
 Slide it up or down based on your preference and press the "ok" button to restart the song in the given key.